Jamie Boggs: Grand Canyon

 Boggs accepted the role of deputy athletic director at GCU in November 2014.
 She became an integral part of the university's successful transition from NCAA Division II to Division I, culminating with official postseason eligibility in August 2017.

 Upon Mike Vaught's resignation as athletic director in 2019, Boggs was named interim athletic director.
 She had the interim label removed on April 26, 2021.

 Boggs has held several national roles including chairing the NCAA Women's Basketball Oversight Committee and serving in the NCAA's Division I Council from 2018 to 2023.
 She was named one of Arizona's Most Influential Women by AZ Big Media in 2021 and was recognized with the 2021 Rising Star Award.

 GCU has won six Western Athletic Conference Commissioner's Cups for the conference's top-performing athletics department since Boggs' arrival at the school.
 Boggs helped orchestrate GCU's acceptance into the Mountain West Conference, a move that was publicly announced on November 1, 2024.

 Personal life

-Boggs is married to former Georgia Tech baseball star and businessman Matthew Boggs and the couple has two children: Aiden and Lilia.
+Boggs is married to former Georgia Tech baseball star and businessman Matthew Boggs.
+The couple has two children: Aiden and Lilia.